MangelMaxime/guild-wars-enhanced-lutris/README.md

 > [!NOTE]
 > You can load more mods by adding their `.tpf` files to the `gMod` directory and updating the `modlist.txt` file accordingly.

+## Credits

+This project has been made possible thanks to the documentation works done at [ChthonVII/guildwarslinuxinstallguide](https://github.com/ChthonVII/guildwarslinuxinstallguide).